Winter: Rutgers- Lifestyles of the Mediterranean

 Orientation

-Sunday, November 12, 2023 @11 am.
-Location building and room number to be sent by email to enrolled students.
+Orientation will be November 10th, 2024 at 11 am.
+Location building and room number will be sent by email to enrolled students.

 Housing and Meals

-Students will stay in hotels, breakfast and most meals will be included.
+Students will share rooms in hotels, breakfast and most meals will be included.

 Financial Information